DiagAutoClinic/DiagAutoClinicOS/docs/VIDEO_TUTORIALS_GUIDE.md

 "If you encounter connection issues, check these common problems..."

 [Conclusion]
-"That's how you perform basic diagnostics on a VW Polo..."
+"That's how you perform basic diagnostics on a Ford..."
 ```

 ## Visual Elements